 If you are considering purchasing a rent-controlled property to add to your real estate portfolio, there is one major upside: rent-controlled apartments are generally much more affordable than buildings that are exempt from these ordinances.
 After surveying the price of newer apartment buildings, they can seem like a steal.

 There are often numerous ways to convert a property away from rent-controlled or rent-stabilized regulations.
 Some cities will allow you to impose rent increases to reflect significant improvements to the properties.
 While not every rent-controlled property is a bargain, the ones that do have a lower acquisition cost can be very lucrative for a long-term investment strategy.

 Realistically speaking, the local housing market and basic supply and demand determine how much you can charge for rent.
 No one is going to overpay if there are plenty of affordable options.
 Rent controlled housing may seem more limiting than properties with no restrictions, but it’s just a matter of the local government setting the rates rather than the local market.
 You will still need to use the same rent and expense projections to decide whether you should buy a property, regardless of it being rent-controlled or not.

 If you’re struggling with this aspect of property evaluation, Great Jones can help.
 Our top-notch property management experts can help you validate rent and expense estimates for proposed purchases, either by working with your real estate agent or introducing you to local agents.
-Not only can we vet your purchase, but our team can also handle the hassles of day to day maintenance, collecting payment, and screening tenants to find the best fit for your property.
+With local property management services in Fort Myers, FL to St. Louis, MO, not only can Great Jones vet your purchase, but our team can also handle the hassles of day to day maintenance, collecting payment, and screening tenants to find the best fit for your property.
 Learn more about the property management services Great Jones offers today.